C++23 · GPU-First · In Development · Late 2027

 GPU-First Architecture

 Work moves to the GPU when throughput gain is real.
-GPU-driven culling, mesh shaders, skinning dispatch, scene BVH, and visibility-buffer material evaluation all run on the device today.
+GPU-driven culling, skinning dispatch, scene BVH upload, and visibility-buffer material evaluation run on the device today.

 VisBuffer + Mesh Shaders